Varosha, Famagusta: Etymology

 The name of Varosha derives from the Turkish word varoş (واروش, 'suburb').
-The place where Varosha is located now was empty fields in which animals grazed.
+The place where Varosha is located was once fields in which animals grazed.

 History

-In the early 1970s, Famagusta was the number-one tourist destination in Cyprus.
+In the early 1970s, Famagusta was the top tourist destination in Cyprus.
 To cater to the increasing number of tourists, many new high-rise buildings and hotels were constructed.
-During its heyday, Varosha was not only the number-one tourist destination in Cyprus, but between 1970 and 1974, it was one of the most popular tourist destinations in the world and was a favorite destination of such celebrities as Elizabeth Taylor, Richard Burton, Raquel Welch, and Brigitte Bardot.
+During its heyday, between 1970 and 1974, Varosha was one of the most popular tourist destinations in the world and was a favorite destination of such celebrities as Elizabeth Taylor, Richard Burton, Raquel Welch, and Brigitte Bardot.

 Before 1974, Varosha was the modern tourist area of the Famagusta city.
 Its Greek Cypriot inhabitants fled during the Turkish invasion of Cyprus in 1974, when the city of Famagusta came under Turkish control, and it has remained abandoned ever since.
-In 1984 a U.N. resolution called for the handover of the city to UN control and said that only the original inhabitants, who were forced out, could resettle in the town.
+In 1984, a United Nations resolution called for the handover of the city to UN control and said that only the original inhabitants, who were forced out, could resettle in the town.

-Entry to Varosha was opened to civilians in 2017.
+Entry to part of Varosha was opened to civilians in 2017.